akostrik/CPP_module_42/README.md

 * std::to_string c++11
 * stod c++11
 ```
+##  Value
+A value is the representation of some entity that can be manipulated by a program.
+The "value of a variable" is given by the corresponding mapping in the environment.
+R-value = contents, refers to an object that persists beyond a single expression
+L-value = location, a temporary value that does not persist beyond the expression that uses it.
+Despite its name, this terminology is used to categorize expressions, not values.

+The notions in an expression of r-value, l-value, and r-value/l-value are analogous to the parameter modes of input parameter (has a value), output parameter (can be assigned), and input/output parameter (has a value and can be assigned).

 ## Reference vs pointer (01/ex03)
 * `HumanA`: a reference or a pointer to the Weapon, and a reference is better since the Weapon exists from creation and never changes
 * `HumanB`: a pointer to a Weapon, since the field is not set at creation time and the weapon can be NULL